benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 <div class="intro">
   <div class="intro-txt">
     <p>
-    Mainstream data analytics, at least in the "big data" sense, was once the reserve of business intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
+    Mainstream predictive analytics, at least in the "big data" sense, was once the reserve of business intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
 For a lot of us, big data is about to become personal.
 Very personal indeed.
     </p>
     <p>
-    People analytics, also referred to as workforce analytics, corporate analytics and HR analytics, is the application of big data to create behavioural and social profiles for individual people.
+    People analytics, also referred to as workforce analytics, corporate analytics and HR analytics, is the application of predictive analytics on large volumes of data to create behavioural and social profiles for individual people.
     </p>
     <p>
     Recruitment firms and some large employers have been using people analytics to qualify prospective candidates for quite some time, and some even have dedicated workforce analytics teams to monitor and analyse the activities of their staff.
 As with all things, the endless march of information technology is set to see this trend trickle down to all levels of employment in the future.